What are STIs?

 One of the major risks on college campuses is sexually transmitted infections (STI), sometimes known as sexually transmitted diseases (STD).
 These can be bacterial or viral infections that are transmitted through certain forms of sexual contact, most commonly through oral, vaginal or anal sex, but also sometimes through kissing or skin-to-skin contact.

 Whether an STI causes symptoms or not, a person with an STI is still a carrier for the infection, and can still pass it on to their sexual partners.
 Since most people infected with STIs do not show symptoms, it is important for all people who are sexually active to get screened for STIs on a regular basis.
 Habif Health and Wellness Center provides screening for many STIs and information about St. Louis area screening centers.
 Habif Health and Wellness Center provides screening for many STIs and information about St. Louis area screening centers.
 To make an appointment, call 314-935-6666 or use the Student Portal to schedule your appointment online.
-You can request any medical provider (medicine or women’s health).
+You can request any medical provider.

 More information regarding STI’s may be found on the CDC website.

 Chlamydia is a bacterial infection of the genital areas.
 About 1.2 million new cases are reported each year, with the highest rates among adolescent women.
 It can be spread through vaginal, oral or anal sex.
 It can also be passed from mother to child during childbirth.

 Often there are no symptoms.
 For women who do experience symptoms, they may have abnormal vaginal discharge, bleeding (not their period), and/or burning and pain during urination.
 For men who do experience symptoms, they may have discharge or pain during urination, and/or burning or itching around the opening of the penis.